 The Hearing Board functions as a fact-finding group so that it may determine an appropriate resolution to the charge of a violation of academic integrity.
 Its hearings are informal, and the parties directly involved are expected to participate.
 To make knowingly false statements or to otherwise act with malicious intent within the provisions of Hearing Board procedures shall constitute grounds for further charges of violations of academic integrity.

-- The parties involved are asked to submit written statements and any written statements submitted are circulated by the chair to the members of the Hearing Board.
+3. The parties involved are asked to submit written statements and any written statements submitted are circulated by the chair to the members of the Hearing Board.
 All parties have the right to appear before the Board, and may be asked to appear before the Board, but the hearing may proceed regardless of failure to appear.
-The Board reviews written statements submitted by the parties and any such other relevant material which the chair of the Board deems necessary.
+The Board reviews written statements submitted by the parties and any other relevant material that the chair of the Board deems necessary.
 In hearings involving charges of plagiarism, the Hearing Board may make a judgment that plagiarism has occurred on grounds other than a comparison of the student’s work with the original material.
 Internal stylistic evidence, comparison of the work that is suspect with other written work by the same student, or the student’s inability to answer questions about what he or she has written may each support a judgment of plagiarism.
 When all presentations are complete, the Board, in executive session, reaches its resolution of the problem.